DorianGrey/ng-webpack-template/README.md

 You should also keep an eye on the list of [issues marked as related to it](https://github.com/angular/angular-cli/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20aot).
 Esp. [this](https://github.com/angular/angular-cli/issues/2799) is somewhat annoying and might be a deal breaker if you want to integrate libraries that use custom decorators, like [ngrx/effects](https://github.com/ngrx/effects).

-# TODOs

-- ~~Add the linters back into development and production mode~~.
-- ~~Properly configure Travis CI~~.
-- ~~Add Karma to the dev cycle; With particular config to reduce output noise.~~
-- ~~Add more docs to the various webpack configs and their `constants` file.~~
-- ~~Add more docs to the code itself, esp. the state maintenance via [ngrx/store](https://github.com/ngrx/store).~~
-- ~~Set up a minimal production server~~.
-- Drop unused code, scripts and dependencies.
-- ~~Add a lazy loading example for effort comparison with https://github.com/flaviait/ng2-jspm-template/pull/38~~.
-- Maybe control webpack from code instead of via CLI to be able to handle arguments better.
-- Optimize webpack output (changed with >=2.1.0-beta.28); see what's configurable.